micl2e2/tg-focus/README.txt

   This is a list of TODOs that are certainly to be finished in the near future, you can pick one then get started if you are interested in:

-  • ☐ More TGFCMD examples in README
   • ☐ Project Logo (also used as TG-FOCUS group avatar)
-  • ☐ Docker/Podman OCI Images
   • ☐ Forwarded message's Look
   • ☐ Configuration in JSON Format
   • ☐ Windows Port